 If you’re drinking to cure anxiety, or experience severe anxiety attacks while drinking, a dual diagnosis will commonly be present.
 In this instance, receiving standalone treatment for both conditions will be recommended.

-However, through our rehab referral services, we can coincide the recovery efforts of both anxiety and alcohol use disorders, where commonly utilised treatment options are activated.
+However, through our alcohol rehab referral services, we can coincide the recovery efforts of both anxiety and alcohol use disorders, where commonly utilised treatment options are activated.
 To treat a dual diagnosis, it is likely that great psychological intervention will be required.
 Both anxiety and alcohol use disorders start to develop in the brain, causing cognitive changes.
 Therapy sessions, exposure therapy, psychotherapy, cognitive behavioural therapy and support groups will be encouraged to treat both mental health conditions.

 For those with primary alcohol problems, physical treatment options may also be required, ensuring that both sides of a dual diagnosis are suppressed.